shannonmoeller/gulp-hb/README.md

 ### `debug` `{Boolean}` (default: `false`)

-Whether to log the helper names, partial names, and root property names for each file being rendered.
+Whether to log the helper names, partial names, and root property names for each file as they are rendered.

 ### `file` `{Boolean}` (default: `true`)